 There are significant technical limitations on display.
 Only one ship shows up at a time.
 Only one shot fired by either ship can exist at a time until the previous shot has either hit or missed.
 If the player engages in battle with multiple ships within range, then the ships merely show up one after another as each previous one is destroyed.

 When players are within range of missile silos on the ground, they can engage in sea-to-land combat.

 Here, on a simple grid performing a surprisingly well-done 3D effect, players seek out and shoot moving symbols that represent the different missile launchers, and try to destroy them before time runs out.
 If there’s more than one missile silo in that location, then the second one simply appears after the first is destroyed.

 Why is there a time limit?
 Because the enemy, fully aware that their missiles are about to be destroyed, launches them immediately.
 When time runs out, the missiles will strike one of the cities you need to protect.
 While it’s possible to back out of attacking the missile silo and instead destroy the missiles, the next attack on the missile silo could provoke another attack anyway.
-So it’s best to destroy the missile launchers as quickly as possible, then immediately switch to sea-to-air mode for the next minigame:
+So it might be best to destroy the missile launchers as quickly as possible, then immediately switch to sea-to-air mode for the next minigame:

 Sea-to-air combat is also very simple.
 Shoot down missiles as they fly through the sky.
-Missiles that pass by can strike the cities if the timer is low; otherwise, the game will say “refocussing” (complete with misspelling) and zoom out to fight the missiles again.
+Missiles that pass by can strike the cities if the timer is low; otherwise, the game will say “refocussing” (sic) and “zoom out” to restart the missile fight.
 On the screen, the name of the city under current attack is shown along with its life percentage.
 If multiple cities are under attack, then destroying one set of missiles will lead into fighting the next, and so on until all are destroyed.

 If a secret missile silo that hasn’t yet been revealed on the map by destroying an Intelligence ship fires a missile, then the player will have to destroy the missiles out of the air but will still be unable to attack the silo until it’s revealed.
 On any difficulty level higher than the lowest, some number of missile silos will be hidden (that is, invisible on the map and unattackable) and can only be revealed by destroying Intelligence ships, which themselves are indistinguishable from other kinds of ships until they’re attacked.